luigizuccarelli/iotpaas-templates/README.md

 ## Overview

-This is a howto to install the iot-paas ecosystem
+This is a howto to install the IOTPAAS ecosystem

 Its covers the installation of :